-- At a minimum, the EHR satisfies ONC's certification requirements related to electronic exchange of information. - The EHR is capable of sending and receiving clinical and administrative data using HL7 version 2.x messages where the sending and receiving systems use the same version. - The EHR has 2-way, HL7 v 2.x-compatible interfaces to mission critical ancillary systems (at a minimum: pharmacy, laboratory, blood bank, and radiology). - The EHR is capable of generating, exporting, importing, and decoding clinical patient summary documents encoded in the Continuity of Care Document (CCD) standard.
-This includes procedures such as placing the correctly decoded clinical data into the proper location in the EHR, rather than just adding a human-readable version of the document to the patient's list of free text reports. - If the organization has an "interface engine," the hardware running this application is duplicated (i.e., operational backup hardware is installed). - Both the sending and receiving side of the interfaces are documented in sufficient detail to allow both sides to validate the adequacy of the interface for use. - The EHR has links to external clinical information reference resources using the HL7 InfoButton standard. - When sending data across the Internet or other public networks, the EHR uses a secure, encrypted, transmission protocol (e.g., SSL - Secure Sockets Layer or TSL - Transport Layer Security) to ensure the data's security while in transit (e.g., when sending a prescription to an outside pharmacy via Surescripts).
+- At a minimum, the EHR satisfies ONC's certification requirements related to electronic exchange of information. - The EHR is capable of sending and receiving clinical and administrative data using HL7 version 2.x messages where the sending and receiving systems use the same version. - The EHR has 2-way, HL7 v 2.x-compatible interfaces to mission critical, relevant ancillary data systems (e.g., pharmacy, laboratory, blood bank, and radiology). - The EHR is capable of generating, exporting, importing, and decoding clinical patient summary documents encoded in the Continuity of Care Document (CCD R2) standard.6 This includes procedures such as placing the correctly decoded clinical data into the proper location in the EHR, rather than just adding a human-readable version of the document to the patient's list of free text reports. - If the organization has an "interface engine," there are procedures and hardware in place (e.g., redundant servers and downtime processes) to minimize impact of failure. - Both the sending and receiving side of the interfaces are documented in sufficient detail to allow both sides to validate the adequacy of the interface for use.8 - The organization has configured the EHR's InfoButton functionality to link to the most relevant external clinical information reference resources for their end-users.9 - When sending data across the Internet or other public networks, the EHR uses a secure, encrypted, transmission protocol (e.g., SSL - Secure Sockets Layer or TSL -Transport Layer Security) to ensure the data's security while in transit (e.g., when sending a prescription to an outside pharmacy via Surescripts).